Grand Traverse Area Rock and Mineral Club, Traverse City, Michigan

 GTARMC NAME BADGES AVAILABLE

-If you need a GTARMC name badge, see John Matz.
-For a $6.00 deposit, you can get a pin type name badge or $8.00 for a magnetic badge.
+If you need a GTARMC name badge, see Cathy Kowaleski.
+For $8.00, you can get a pin type name badge or a magnetic badge.
+This way everybody will know your name.

 -